Relative transverse activity as a probe of collectivity-like long-range correlations in pp collisions at $\sqrt{s}=13$ TeV: Results and Discussions

-When examined as a function of $R_{\rm T}$, both CD correlators display a gradual reduction in peak magnitude with increasing UE activity.
-This trend reflects a dilution effect: the addition of uncorrelated soft particles from multiple partonic interactions reduces the relative strength of locally balanced charge pairs.
 The absence of a long-range structure in the CD correlators, even in the UE-dominated class, indicates that the ridge-like component observed in $R_{2}^{\rm CI}$ is not driven by local charge conservation.
-Instead, it arises from charge-independent mechanisms, such as enhanced multi-parton dynamics and color reconnection, which affect charged particles irrespective of their sign.
-Thus, the contrasting behaviors of CI and CD correlators demonstrate that long-range structures in PYTHIA 8 originate from charge-independent QCD mechanisms rather than from local conservation effects.
-The combined study of CI and CD observables therefore provides a differential tool to disentangle soft particle production, hard-scattering–induced correlations, and conservation-driven effects in small collision systems.
+Rather, it arises from charge-independent mechanisms, primarily MPI and color reconnection, which generate azimuthal coherence irrespective of the charge sign of the participating particles.
+The contrasting behaviors of the CI and CD correlators thus suggest that long-range structures in PYTHIA~8 are consistent with charge-independent QCD dynamics rather than local conservation effects.
+The combined analysis of CI and CD observables therefore provides a differential tool to disentangle hard-scattering-induced correlations, soft particle production, and charge-conservation-driven effects in small collision systems.